-San Francisco is a beautiful city that is so full of life!
+San Francisco is a wonderfully unique city full of life and color.
 Home to the famous former prison Alcatraz; it is also known for the Golden Gate Bridge, cable cars, and Fisherman’s Wharf.
-From unique city landmarks to secret prohibition bars there are endless exciting things to do while backpacking San Francisco.
+From stunning city landmarks to secret prohibition bars, there are endless exciting things to do in San Francisco.

 For information on currency, vaccinations, best time to travel, budget tips, and more visit our page on Traveling America.

 How To Get There

 San Francisco is located in Northern California along the west coast of the United States.
 It is easily accessible by The San Francisco International Airport, by car, or by bus from several cities nearby.

 The best time of year to visit San Francisco is from April to June or September to October.
 The crowds are more manageable than in the summer and the weather is usually actually warmer.
 July and August are typically cold and windy whereas San Francisco is known for its Indian summers in September and October.
 January and February will offer the cheapest time to travel but the weather will be cold.

 Average Daily Budget

 Your budget in San Francisco will vary greatly depending on where you stay and what you choose to do.
 It is possible to do SF on a budget; and it is also very possible to spend a pile of money!

 San Francisco on a Budget: $125-150 USD per day.
 Staying in an Airbnb, eating 1 meal per day at home, and walking/taking the buses everywhere.

 - Budget Accommodation: $70 USD/ night ($140 USD/night split between 2 people)